Presenter: Matt Lerner (Founders Pledge) · Discussant: Caspar Kaiser (U of Warwick)

 Overview

-This open discussion segment addresses the core reliability question: given what we know about scale-use heterogeneity[1]Scale-use heterogeneity: different individuals interpret and use the 0โ10 life satisfaction scale differently.
-Benjamin et al. (2023) estimate this can bias cross-group comparisons by 30-50%. and measurement challenges, is the linear WELLBY[2]"Linear" WELLBY assumes equal intervals: moving from 3โ4 equals the same welfare gain as 7โ8.
+This open discussion segment addresses the core reliability question: given what we know about scale-use heterogeneity[1]Scale-use heterogeneity: different individuals interpret and use the 0–10 life satisfaction scale differently.
+Benjamin et al. (2023) show this can substantially bias cross-group comparisons; the magnitude depends on context and comparison groups. and measurement challenges, is the linear WELLBY[2]"Linear" WELLBY assumes equal intervals: moving from 3→4 equals the same welfare gain as 7→8.
 This cardinality assumption enables summing across people, but may not hold at scale extremes. measure reliable enough for comparing interventions across mental health, physical health, and consumption domains?

 Discussion Prompts